gonzalotittarelli/tenpo-challenge/README.md

 ## Api Documentation

 This project uses Springfox to automate the generation of machine and human readable specifications for JSON APIs written using Spring.
-Springfox works by examining an application, once, at runtime to infer API semantics based on spring configurations, class structure and various compile time java Annotations.

-You can change this configuration in SpringfoxConfig class.
+URL to access documentation: http://localhost:8080/swagger-ui/

 ### Usage